3 MINUTE READ

-In the same keep it simple vein, get a tape drive big enough to hold all your data.
-Do not substitute more complicated processes and additional labor to try to make an undersized tape system work.
-If your data doesn’t fit on one tape of the largest size then get an autoloader and treat the magazine as a single virtual tape – changing the entire magazine every day.
+In the same keep it simple vein, get a hard drive or storage device big enough to hold all your data.
+Do not substitute more complicated processes and additional labor to try to make an undersized system work.

 How Long to Keep Backups

 Save your backups for longer than you think you have to—something unexpected always comes up.
 (Why is it still unexpected?
 No one knows.)
-I tend to use an adapted version of Grandfather-Father-Son: I call every third Grandfather an archive and don't overwrite it.
+We tend to use an adapted version of Grandfather-Father-Son: We call every third Grandfather an archive and don't overwrite it.
 For more information on what your media rotation and labels should look like, contact us.

 Test your Backups